 If you're looking for reliable male birth control you know that your options are a condom or a vasectomy.
-Dr. Werner's office offers No-Scalpel, No-Needle Vasectomies.
+Dr. Werner's office offers No-Needle, No-Scalpel Vasectomies.
 This procedure offers male sterilization with minimal pain and fear.

 On This Page: